xbmc/repo-plugins/plugin.video.nfl.gamepass/README.md

-# NFL Game Pass/Rewind Kodi Plugin #
+# NFL Game Pass Kodi Plugin #
-**version 0.7.4 — Pete Carroll Edition**
+**version 0.8.0 — Julius Peppers Edition**

-Before reading any further, please understand that while this addon does work, not all features are supported (or fully tested) and it should be regarded as a beta release.
+Before reading any further, please understand that while this addon does work, not all features are supported (or fully tested) and it should be forever regarded as a beta release.
 It may crash, spay your puppy, and/or cause your oven to not heat to 400° F properly.
-The addon is under development, and needs a whole lot of love.

 If you're interested in helping out, just drop us an email or send a pull request.
 Patches and (constructive) input are always welcome.